Alienware AW2721D Gaming Monitor

 Given this, it is down to the individual about whether the increase in price for a relatively small difference is worth it.
 It is worth noting that the image will be more fluid when using 240 Hz, in comparison to the 144 Hz.

 If you are looking for a monitor to game on casually, rather than professionally, you do not necessarily need to purchase a monitor with the highest specs.
 Generally speaking, 75 Hz is more than enough to game on with no issues.

 Even if you choose a gaming monitor that is only 60 Hz, this is still capable of displaying games well.
 The only reason why you would want to purchase a monitor with a higher Hz is if you are looking to take your gaming to the next level.

 The majority of pro gamers will use a higher spec monitor while gaming, but for casual use, this is not really necessary.

-So, there you have it, our comprehensive run-down of the best gaming monitors the market has to offer.
+So, there you have it, our comprehensive guide to the best gaming monitors the market has to offer.
 It was a difficult process compiling this list because there are so many options to choose from – however, by using previous knowledge and a new streamlined testing process, we have managed to come up with what we believe are the best out there.

-Let us know what your favorite monitor was and which you are currently using by leaving us a comment in the section below.
-Better still, you can now head on over to our Community hub and discuss everything monitor related with our team and like-minded individuals!
+Let us know what your favorite gaming monitor is and which you are currently using by leaving us a comment in the section below.